wolfi-dev/os/REPRODUCIBILITY.md

 # Reproducing the entire OS

 The easiest way to verify reproducibility in the build system is to simply build the OS twice with the same key.
+To build all packages, run `make BUILDWORLD=yes`.

 Or you can download the entire Wolfi package collection using `gsutil -m rsync`:

     gsutil -m rsync gs://wolfi-production-registry-destination/os/ wolfi-packages/os/